ndetullio/dmdstream/README.md

 # Streaming-DMD
-Python class for to perform Dynamic Mode Decompoaition of streaming data sets.
+Python class to perform Dynamic Mode Decomposition of streaming data sets.

 This is a translation of the Matlab class provided in the supplementary material of: